Natural Gas & Propane Safety

 If you are interested, please contact your local NorthWestern Energy construction office to set up an appointment.
 This payment is required prior to installation of the EFV.

-An EFV is intended to stop the flow of gas if the service line is severed.
+An EFV is intended to reduce the flow of gas if the service line is severed.
 The EFV is placed in the service line where it leaves the gas main.
-An EFV will stop the flow of gas only if the service line is severely damaged.
+An EFV will reduce the flow of gas only if the service line is severely damaged.
 It is important to note that an EFV will not protect you from a leak or broken line inside your home, or a small leak on the line in your yard.
 An example of when the valve provides protection is in the event the gas service is damaged from digging or extreme ground movement.